-Cornell University is a private, nonprofit school in a small town setting in Ithaca, New York.
-Cornell was founded in 1865 and now enrolls around 24,027 students a year, including 15,043 undergrads.
-Cornell provides on-campus housing for students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Cornell University is a private, nonprofit school in the small town setting of Ithaca, New York.
+Cornell was founded in 1865 and the school now enrolls around 25,582 students a year, which includes 15,503 undergraduates.
+Cornell provides housing for students.
+Most students live in off campus housing.

 Interested in journalism or communications?
 Cornell students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Excited for Greek life?
-Cornell has fraternities and sororities.
+Cornell has both fraternities and sororities.

 Planning to play sports?
 Cornell has many options for athletes.
 See them all and learn more about life at Cornell on the Student Life page.